LahkLeKey/Where-Winds-Meet-Midi-Player/README.md

 **How to use:**
 1. Go to the **Share** tab in the Online section
 2. Toggle **Enable Sharing** to connect
-3. Your songs are automatically shared with other users
+3. Choose songs to share (share all or select specific songs)
 4. Browse songs from other users and click to download
 5. Downloaded songs are added to your library